 - You don’t have to pay for book cover design

 - You usually get paid up front in the form of an advance

-- Your books has access to distribution channels that self publishing often don’t have access to
+- Your books have access to distribution channels that self-publishing often don’t have access to

 - Publishers have a sales and marketing budget to share your book nationwide